 A reduced span of fertility (shortened by late menstruation and/or early menopause) and multiple miscarriages are each now linked to a higher risk of developing Alzheimer’s.
 One startling conclusion is that going through menopause prior to age 45 may increase the odds of incurring Alzheimer’s by up to 28%.

-Conversely, a longer span of fertility (i.e. early menstruation and/or going through menopause later in life), and completing multiple pregnancies, each appear to help prevent or delay Alzheimer’s.
+Conversely, a longer span of fertility (i.e. early menstruation and/or going through menopause later in life), and completing multiple pregnancies, each appears to help prevent or delay Alzheimer’s.

 Paula Gilsanz is a staff scientist at Kaiser Permanente and a co-author of one of the new studies.
 She notes, “one hypothesized reason is that it is cumulative exposure to estrogen across the life course which may protect against the disease.”